The Tasmanian Government is committed to making information accessible to all members of the Tasmanian community.

 For other language translations (external link) see Google Translate, and select from their language list.

 The translation links are provided to assist people from non-English speaking backgrounds.
-However, CBOS is not responsible for the effectiveness of Google Translate.
+However, CBOS is not responsible for the accuracy of Google Translate.

 For help with translating and interpreting (external link) see the Australian Government Department of Home Affairs website